slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On charming

 <!--
++ naval@x -- Good people don’t spend time moralizing about how good they are.
+> *"Diplomacy is the art of telling people to go to hell in such a way that they ask for directions."  -- Winston Churchill*
 > *"Know all theories, master all the techniques, but as you touch a human soul, be just another human soul."  -- Carl Jung*
-> *"Diplomacy is the art of telling people to go to hell in such a way that they ask for directions."  -- Winston Churchill*

-- People only get defensive if what you’re saying about them is true.
+> *"You will never fully convince someone that he is wrong; only reality can."  -- Nassim Nicholas Taleb*

 - Decisions are made based on memory.
 There are 3 routes: reflex, habits or goals.
 Influence their memories and you can influence their decisions.
+- Never trust a person who hangs out with the same people that they talk bad about.
+- People only get defensive if what you’re saying about them is true.
+- the best way to get someone’s attention is to stop giving them yours.
 - the good reason and the real reason.
-- the best way to get someone’s attention is to stop giving them yours.
 - When someone can’t use logic to make you care about the same things they care about, they resort to name-calling: sociopath, soulless, etc. But recall: misplaced empathy is why the west is falling. -- Diane Yap
 -->